adgaudio/wedding/information.md

 - SFO (San Francisco International Airport)
     - This is the biggest airport with the most non-stop flights
 - SJC (San Jose International Airport)
-    - Although closer to Santa Cruz, there are less flight options
+    - Although closer to Santa Cruz, there are fewer flight options

 Hotels
 -----